Skip to content

 TL;DR

 AI agent governance is the difference between the 40% of projects that get canceled and the 60% that ship.
-Gartner, Databricks, and real-world incidents all point to the same root cause: agents deployed without policy enforcement, approval gates, or audit trails.
+Gartner data and public incident records point to the same root cause: agents deployed without policy enforcement, approval gates, or audit trails.
 This post breaks down why, introduces a four-question diagnostic, and outlines what to do about it.

 • - Gartner predicts over 40% of agentic AI projects will be canceled by end of 2027 due to escalating costs, unclear value, or inadequate risk controls.

-• - Only 13% of IT application leaders say they have appropriate governance structures for AI agents (Gartner, Sept 2025).
+• - Only 13% of surveyed leaders strongly agreed they had the right governance structures in place for AI agents (Gartner, Sept 2025).

 • - The four questions every agent deployment must answer: what did it do, what policy allowed it, who approved it, where is the proof.